 FHA 203k Loan FAQ’s

 An FHA 203k loan is basically the same as a regular FHA (called a 203b), but with a twist.
 An FHA 203k loan permits borrowers to include repair/improvement money into their mortgage used to repair, improve, or upgrade their home.
 With this loan option, borrowers can quickly and easily tap into cash to pay for property repairs or improvements, such as those identified by a 203k Consultant, FHA appraiser or home buyer preferences (see list below).
 There are two types of FHA 203k Loans: Standard & the Limited.
 The FHA 203k Standard loan is more like a construction project, and the FHA Limited 203k Loan is for minor improvements.
-CLICK HERE for the FHA maximum mortgage amounts for your area.

 The purchase of a house that needs repair is often a catch-22 situation, because the bank will not lend the money to buy the house until the repairs are complete, and the repairs cannot be done until the house has been purchased.
 The FHA 203k loan program can help you with this quagmire and allow you to purchase or refinance a property and include in the loan, the cost of making the repairs and improvements.
 In addition, the interest on the FHA 203k loan qualifies for the mortgage interest tax deductions like all other mortgage loans.
 Therefore, the interest that the borrower pays on this “construction” can be all tax deductible!
 The FHA 203k loan program improves the real estate market because it requires a property to actually be improved….not just purchased.
 Because of the improvement requirement with the FHA 203k loan program, real estate values are increased, which helps other homeowners in the same neighborhood, invigorates communities and creates work for contractors and commerce is conducted by the purchasing of goods and services.
 Simply put, the FHA 203k loan program improves everything associated with it.